ballerina-attic/gmail-spreadsheet-integration/README.md

 The main function in notification_sender.bal calls **sendNotification()**.
 Inside **sendNotification()**, the customer details are taken from the sheet by first calling **getCustomerDetailsFromGSheet()**.
 Then, the rows in the returned sheet are iterated.
-During each iteration, cell values in the first three columns are extracted for each row, except for the first row with column headers and during each iteration, a custom html mail is created and sent for each customer.
+During each iteration, cell values in the first three columns are extracted for each row, except for the first row with column headers, and during each iteration, a custom html mail is created and sent for each customer.

 ```ballerina
 function sendNotification() {